Skip to main content

 Our lives are enriched through the arts.
 It is essential that children and youth are exposed to a variety of artistic forms, including dance, art, theater, and music.
 Opportunities for children and youth to express themselves artistically, to experiment with different artistic mediums, and to enhance their artistic capabilities should be part of their daily educational experiences at your program.
 Art is a way for children and youth to solve problems, conceptualize the world, and create new possibilities.

-Creativity though is more than the arts; it is science, technology, engineering, and math (STEM).
-As a manager, it is important for you to emphasize to staff that while the arts are important, so are hands-on STEM experiences.
+Creativity though is more than the arts; it can be science, technology, engineering, and math (STEM).
+As a Program Manager, it is important for you to emphasize to staff that while the arts are important, so are hands-on STEM experiences.
 New ways of thinking lead to new ways of doing, which are fueled by creativity.

 Creative Expression is Universal